macedojleo/BDH/README.md

 	$ bdh -d or bdh -D (interval in seconds) #eg. bdg -d 60 -> bdh check all FS use every minute (60 seconds).

-Once started in the Daemon mode, if the user wants to STOP bdh process is necessary to type the following command on the systen terminal:
+Once started in the Daemon mode, the better and safe way to STOP bdh process is typing the following command on the systen terminal:

 	$ bdh -s or bdh -S

 ![SlackCritical](/docs/slackCriticalMessage.png)

-Example of CRITICAL alarm message sent to some slack #CHANNEL by bdh -d process:
+Example of CRITICAL alarm message identify by a BOMB icon sent to SLACK #CHANNEL by bdh -d process:

 ![SlackUrgent](/docs/slackUrgentMessage.png)

-Example of URGENT alarm message sent to some slack #CHANNEL by bdh -d process:
+Example of URGENT alarm message isentify by a FIRE icon sent to SLACK #CHANNEL by bdh -d process:

 ## [Log file](#log)